Hardships

 The human dignity of enslaved Africans was silenced while their personal freedoms were destroyed.
 They were forced into physical bondage — a soul-stealing experience that gutted their hopes and produced generational trauma that is still being felt in the African American community today.

-They were created in His likeness.
+They were created in His "likeness" (Genesis 1:26).
 Given significance by Him.
 Honored with the gift and dignity of life from Him in the same way all human beings made in the image of God are.

 Juneteenth stands to remind our nation that though the African American experience includes the brutal chains of slavery, emancipation did come, and it broke those physical shackles free.

 God cares for the oppressed, the hurting and the abused.
-God’s compassion and action to deliver and restore people physically and spirtually is shown in biblical examples, from the 400 years of slavery the children of Israel endured in the Old Testament to the treatment of the Greek widows in the New Testament.
+God’s compassion and action to deliver and restore people physically and spiritually is shown in biblical examples, from the 400 years of slavery the children of Israel endured in the Old Testament (Exodus 1-3) to the treatment of the Greek-speaking widows in the New Testament (Acts 6:1-7).

 In our stories, God shows up and offers redemption and resurrection through His love and deep compassion for us.